miku/filterline/README.md

 > What is the current state of the data?

 you have to find the most recent version of each record in that log file.
-A typical solution would be to switch from a file to a database of sorts and do [upserts](https://wiki.postgresql.org/wiki/UPSERT#.22UPSERT.22_definition) or just updates in the NoSQL case.
+A typical solution would be to switch from a file to a database of sorts and do some kind of [upsert](https://wiki.postgresql.org/wiki/UPSERT#.22UPSERT.22_definition).

 But how about logs with 100M, 500M or billions of records?
 And what if you do not want to run extra component, like a database?